ghassan0/stowd/README.md

 options:
-  -h, --help            show this help message and exit -r, --root-enable     enable root section in config -R, --root-only       only use root section in config -c FILE, --config FILE
+  -h, --help            show this help message and exit -r, --root-disable    disable root section in config -R, --root-only       only use root section in config -c FILE, --config FILE
                         path to config file (doti.cfg)